oddnoc/DAMP-HOWTO/README.md

 		cd /opt/local/apache2/htdocs
 		sudo ln -s /opt/local/www/phpmyadmin
-1. Set a blowfish passphrase so that cookies work (can be anything, like glory4meterage)
+1. Set a blowfish passphrase so that cookies work (can be anything, like glory4meterage).
+   You may also need to change "localhost" to "127.0.0.1"

 		sudo $EDITOR /opt/local/www/phpmyadmin/config.inc.php